IFRS 15 Explained: The 5-Step Model for Revenue

 If your contract has more than one performance obligation, you need to allocate the total transaction price to each one.
 The allocation should be based on the standalone selling price of each distinct good or service.
 The standalone selling price is the price at which you would sell a promised good or service separately to a customer.
 If you don't have an observable standalone price, you'll need to estimate it using methods like the adjusted market assessment approach or the expected cost plus a margin approach.
 This step ensures that you assign the right amount of revenue to each promise you fulfill.

-Step 5: Recognize Revenue as Obligations Are Satisfied
+Step 5: Recognizing Revenue When Obligations Are Met

 The final step is to recognize revenue when (or as) you satisfy each performance obligation.
 A performance obligation is satisfied when you transfer control of the promised good or service to the customer.
 This can happen at a single point in time, like when a customer picks up a product from your store.
 Or, it can happen over time, such as with a year-long consulting service.
 Properly timing your revenue recognition is the ultimate goal of the IFRS 15 model.
 Automating this process with the right integrations can help ensure your financials are always accurate and compliant.